 The nozzle can spin 360° in both directions.
 The nozzle is parked when the arm is parked and nozzle points downwards.

 Move joystick shaft right/left, while pressing button 2.

 Now you know how to run the joystick.

-How to use the joystick in the programs, go to Programming - Washing patterns and select a program.
+How to use the joystick in the programs, go to Programming - How to move the robot. and select a program.